Pierre Gasly reflects on his 'crazy' F1 ride after Italian GP triumph

 Not that it couldn't quite be the ultimate Monza podium experience.

-"I wish there could have been thousands of people down there and all the Tifosi," rued Gasly.
+"I wish there could have been thousands of people down there and all the Tifosi," said Gasly.

 "Everyone says Monza is probably the craziest place to win because the Tifosi are so passionate here.
 I wished I could have felt that energy, but there were already so many emotions it was a fantastic moment."

-And a moment and achieved by not only those in Formula 1.
+A moment warmly recognised by colleagues inside F1, as well as significant followers outside.

-Revealing he had to next return a missed call to his country's president, Emmanuel Macron, Gasly also reserved a special thanks for his Italian team.
+Revealing he needed to return a missed call to his country's president, Emmanuel Macron, Gasly also reserved a special thanks for his Italian team.

-"Franz [Tost, AlphaTauri's team boss] told me 'we have won it in the wet with Seb and now in the dry with you'.
-It's crazy.